SI-RPL-2023/SI4408_B_FOOD-RESCUE/README.md

 # About Us

 We're Group 265 from class SI4408.
 Bachelor of Information Systems Telkom University batch 44.
-Our Member are consist of :
+Our Members are consist of :

 | No  | Name                                                                         | NIM        | Role                |
 | --- | ---------------------------------------------------------------------------- | ---------- | ------------------- |